BACKSPACING? …4+3? …HUH?

 Ever wondered what in the world an “offset” means?
 More importantly, why do we need them.. and how does a +10mm or -47mm offsets really apply or affect my vehicle/machine?
-This thread is dedicated to help you better understand and make sense of this very easy but very important factor in wheel manufacturing.
-As an ATV wheel fan, you may be used to things being explained in backspacing* which looks like this: 5+2 or 4+3.
-While this version of offset is easy to understand on a basic level, it lacks the details and specifics that a +/-mm offset provides, which can mean the difference between wheels rubbing, sticking our too far or just plain not fitting.
+This page is dedicated to help you better understand and make sense of this very easy but very important factor in wheel manufacturing.
+As a powersports wheel fan, you may be used to things being explained in backspacing* which looks like this: 5+2 or 4+3.
+While this version of offset is easy to understand on a basic level, it lacks the details and specifics that a +/-mm offset provides–which can mean the difference between wheels rubbing, sticking our too far or just plain not fitting.
 If the offset of the wheel is not correct for the vehicle, the handling can also be adversely affected.
 When the width of the wheel changes, the offset also changes numerically.
 If the offset were to stay the same while you added width, the additional width would be split evenly between the inside and outside.
 Read below for the basics of what offset means and then use the diagram below to put it all into prospective and make your wheel shopping a little easier to understand.

 Questions?
 Give us a shout: (800) 734-4890

 Because you are reading this, you have probably spent some time trying to figure out how to get your machine to run as true to stock as you can.
 Although we completely understand this effort as stock means safe, you must understand that the other reason you are here is because you want nice, custom looking wheels.
 A stock wheel, no matter what OEM manufacturer, is going to run a +high offset, typically in the +30mm to +40mm range.
 This allows the wheel to “suck-in” under the vehicle more, keeping your center of gravity under the cockpit and reducing overall machine width.
 The problem with a +30mm and higher offset is that the hub is so close to the front of the wheel, the design of the wheel is going to suffer tremendously.
 The deep lips and steep spoke drops just cant happen within 2 inches of room.
 Reverse the offset (-47mm) and you now have 5 inches of design space for swooping, dramatic spokes and just 2 inches for hub clearance.
-The basics: The offset can be one of three types (measured in
+The basics: The offset can be one of three types described and shown below.

 TO CALCULATE THE WHEEL OFFSET, YOU WILL NEED THE FOLLOWING MEASUREMENTS: